Mackintosh cordon set to be relaxed

 Mackintosh cordon set to be relaxed 10 weeks after fire

-Since the fire residents have been denied short visits to their homes to collect passports, car keys, medicines and childrens' toys.

-Govan Law Centre said 33 homes have been cut off and claimed 55 Sauchiehall Street businesses are at risk of going bust.
+Govan Law Centre said 33 homes had been cut off and claimed 55 Sauchiehall Street businesses were at risk of going bust.

 Mike Dailly, GLC solicitor advocate, branded the treatment of residents and local businesses as "unacceptable".